vacho/chajchitu/README.txt

 STEPS TO REPRODUCE
 1. Disable logo and slogan at theme configurations.
-2. Disable block "Main navigation"
+2. Se language selector to header